Unilever’s Generic Competitive Strategy & Growth Strategies

 Unilever’s Generic Competitive Strategy (Porter Model)

-A strategic objective based on the differentiation generic competitive strategy is to grow Unilever through intensive efforts in product development.
+A strategic objective based on the generic competitive strategy of differentiation is to grow Unilever through intensive efforts in product development.
 This objective focuses on developing products that stand out from the competition and attract customers.
 On the other hand, a financial objective linked to this generic strategy is to grow Unilever’s revenues in developing countries, which offer high growth opportunities.
 These opportunities are identified in the PESTEL/PESTLE analysis of Unilever.
-The combination of these strategic objectives leads to competitive advantages reflected through products and a strong financial performance in the consumer goods market.
+The combination of these strategic objectives leads to competitive advantages reflected in products and a strong financial performance in the consumer goods market.

 Unilever’s Intensive Growth Strategies (Ansoff Matrix)